wiinc355/ios101-project3-Trivia/README.md

-# Project 3 - Trivia
+# Project 3 - Quiz Game

-Submitted by: Derrick Woodzll
+Submitted by: Derrick Woodall

-Trivia is an app that displays a question and 4 choices.
-For this initial part of the project, you will focus on creating the UI to display the prompt and buttons to select an answer.
+Quiz Game is a sleek, Swift‑based iPhone app featuring an animated start screen that transitions into an interactive multiple‑choice quiz.
+Users select answers to timed questions, enjoy smooth animations between screens, and receive instant feedback—all wrapped in an intuitive, polished interface.

-Time spent: 20 hours spent in total
+Time spent: 35 hours spent in total

 ## Required Features